gut-leben-in-deutschland/bericht/content/11/report.en.md

 <!-- GovernmentMeasures end -->

+[^1]: Voter turnout for the state election in Lower Saxony in October 2017 is preliminary.
-[^1]: Along with Germany, 20 other EU countries took part in the seventh edition of the European Social Survey, which includes questions on opportunities for participation.
+[^2]: Along with Germany, 20 other EU countries took part in the seventh edition of the European Social Survey, which includes questions on opportunities for participation.